Tymotex/timz.dev/README.md

 ---
 ```

 > The filename will be used to construct a URL slug.
-Use a meaningful name
-  because hitting more keywords improves SEO.
 - `title` gets added into the `<title>` element.
 - `description` gets written to `<meta name="description" content="...">`.
 - `published` indicates whether a blog is publicly viewable.
 - `date` is the time the blog was published.

-Note that we are using `scripts/blogs.ts` to traverse and source files from the
+The script, `scripts/blogs.ts`, is used to traverse and source files from the
-local filesystem to discover the `.mdx` files.
+local filesystem to discover `.mdx` files.
 The files could be located
 anywhere, such as AWS S3 bucket, but keeping it all these blog files in the
 same repo as the project itself is simply more convenient to work with, and you
-get version control for free.
+get version control along with it.

 Getting MDX to work with the right plugins and build configurations was a really
-challenging task, especially without many relevant guidance online.
-Here were
+challenging task, especially without much relevant documentation or guidance for
-some resources I found extremely helpful in building out this system, adapted to
+it online.
+Here were some resources I found extremely helpful in building out
-my specific:
+this system, adapted to my specific:
 - Josh Comeau's blog, ['How I Built My Blog'](https://www.joshwcomeau.com/blog/how-i-built-my-blog/).
 - Peter Lynch's ['Guide to Using Mdx-bundler With Next.js'](https://www.peterlunch.com/blog/mdx-bundler-beginners).
 - Basil's ['Using Sass modules with MDX'](https://www.qbasil.dev/blog/mdx-w-scss).
   Sass module support doesn't ship with `mdx-bundler`.
 This guide pointed me
   `esbuild-sass-plugin` which finally solved frustrating build loader errors.

-### Supported Syntax
+### Blog Source Syntax

 The `.mdx` file can render any of the following:
 * Anything considered valid [markdown syntax](https://www.markdownguide.org/cheat-sheet/).